scrapy/parsel/docs/usage.rst

 ---------------

-Here are some tips that you may find useful when using XPath with Parsel, based on `this post from ScrapingHub's blog`_.
+Here are some tips that you may find useful when using XPath with Parsel, based on `this post from Zyte's blog`_.
 If you are not much familiar with XPath yet, you may want to take a look first at this `XPath tutorial`_.

 .. _`XPath tutorial`: http://www.zvon.org/comp/r/tut-XPath_1.html
-.. _`this post from ScrapingHub's blog`: https://blog.scrapinghub.com/2014/07/17/xpath-tips-from-the-web-scraping-trenches/
+.. _`this post from Zyte's blog`: https://blog.zyte.com/2014/07/17/xpath-tips-from-the-web-scraping-trenches/

 Using text nodes in a condition